ianlibanio/ianlibanio/README.md

 ### I am a Fullstack Developer,
 - 📚 I'm studying Computer Engineering at the Federal Institute of Minas Gerais
-- 📓 I'm doing the React.JS and Node.JS courses from Ignite program provided by Rocketseat
-- 🔭 I’m currently working on my Portfolio
+- 🔭 I’m currently working on my Java Portfolio
 - 👯 I’m willing to collaborate with other Developers
 - 💬 Ask me about anything, I'm happy to help
 <!-- - 🌱 I’m improving my Web Development skills -->